About Heather Farris >

 RELATED: The Ultimate Pinterest Traffic Strategy for Bloggers & E-Commerce Shops

 Even if you are in e-commerce or are a content creator, you really should be creating video pins because they are great for getting more engagement and reach.
+For minimum daily standard pins, create at least one video pin.

-Related: How to Connect Instagram to Pinterest
+Related: How to Optimize Your Instagram Content for Pinterest

-This is not a new one, but it is still and will always be a best practice.
+This is not a new one, but it is still and will always be a Pinterest best practice.
 You should have a fully optimized profile.
 This is not an option, it is a must.

 If you are trying to find clients on Instagram or TikTok, you have to create a profile there.
 Similarly, you have to have a fully optimized profile on Pinterest if you want to find clients here.
+However with Pinterest, it works more like Google and runs on its own level of SEO that requires keywords.

 If you need to learn how to do that, you should definitely join the academy, and we will help you figure that out.
 It includes: